Have you wondered if you can apply for EEOICPA benefits on behalf of a deceased spouse or parent?

 What if my Survivor Claim Is Denied?

 Survivor claims are tricky in that there are guidelines limiting what medical conditions can be filed for, and which potential survivors are actually eligible.
 And, the evidence to prove eligibility can be more complex.
 Of the Survivor claims that are denied, probably half are correctable with the right documentation, and the other half were never going to be approved in the first place based on EEOICPA policies.
 Wouldn’t you like to “know” before you start or spend hours on your claim?

 We Can Lead You Through the Claim Process

 Filing for the EEOICPA program isn’t easy.
 The application process is both time-consuming and complicated.
-One simple, innocent mistake may result in a denial.
+One simple mistake may result in a denial.
 To avoid this scenario, you need a trained set of eyes to review your claim.

 AtomicWorkers® understands the complexities of the claim process.
-We can help you figure out if you have a valid claim or not.
-If you’re a survivor, you should apply for monetary benefits.
+We can help you figure out if you have a valid claim or not at the start.
+If you’re a survivor and eligible, you should apply for monetary benefits.
 Our team knows the program like the back of our hands.
 We will work around the clock to make sure the government awards you with the compensation you deserve.
 We won’t settle for anything less.
 Schedule a consultation to learn if you qualify to apply for EEOICPA benefits on behalf of a deceased spouse or parent.